-CL.5.2 Develop Memoranda of Understanding (MOU) with key groups and agencies to support Council aims and goals Memorandums of understanding provide a non-legally binding document that accurately outlines the roles and responsibilities of Council and the strategic partner to deliver services to the community MOUs entered into and renewed Council activities supported through an MOU Chief Executive Officer CL.5.2.2 Barooga Sporties Council continues to partner with Sporties to ensure delivery of community outcomes are supported Meetings with Sporties continue on a bi-monthly basis Chief Executive Officer CL.5.2.4 Federation, Moira, Indigo and Berrigan Shire Councils Council partners with the Murray Four councils to achieve regional outcomes for communities · Chief Executive Officer CL.5.2.8 Beaufort Garden (Tocumwal Aviation Museum) Beaufort garden continues to be cared for by the operators of the Tocumwal Aviation Museum as per the agreement Chief Executive Officer
+CL.5.2 support Council aims and goals Memorandums of understanding provide a non-legally binding document that accurately outlines the roles and responsibilities of Council and the strategic partner to deliver services to the community MOUs entered into and renewed Council activities supported through an MOU Chief Executive Officer CL.5.2.2 Barooga Sporties · Meetings with Sporties continue on a bi-monthly basis Chief Executive Officer CL.5.2.4 Federation, Moira, Indigo and Berrigan Shire Councils Four councils to achieve regional Chief Executive Officer CL.5.2.8 • Beaufort garden continues to be cared for by the operators of the Tocumwal Aviation Museum as per the agreement Chief Executive Officer

-Delivery Program Objective CL.6 Secure funding and resources for projects and services. ---------------------------- --
+Delivery Program Objective CL.6 Secure funding and resources for projects and services.

 DP & AOP Action No. What will we do about it?
 (Actions) What will be the result?
 How will we measure it?
 Who will coordinate it?
-CL.6.1 Develop masterplans and landscape plans for key projects to support future grant funding applications with a masterplan underpinned Number of plans developed suitable for use with a grant application Director Corporate Services CL.6.2 Support community groups looking for grant funding funding for projects and facilities 9 ' ' Director Corporate Services
+CL.6.1 Develop masterplans and landscape plans for key projects to support future grant funding applications Grant applications supported with a masterplan underpinned by solid evidence of community support and benefit Number of plans developed suitable for use with a grant application Director Corporate Services CL.6.2 Support community groups looking for grant funding 9 11 Director Corporate Services

-Delivery Program Objective CL.7 Actively participate in regional bodies to advance shared action for our region. ---------------------------- --- --
+Delivery Program Objective CL.7 Actively participate in regional bodies to advance shared action for our region.
+Denvery 110Brain Objective